On this page you’ll find complete disassembly instructions for a HP Pavilion dv7.

 Remove the screen bezel.

-Remove eight screws securing the LCD screen assembly to the display back cover.
+Remove eight screws securing the LCD assembly to the display back cover.

 Disconnect the cable from the web camera module.

-Now you can separate the screen assembly from the display back cover.
+Now you can separate the LCD assembly from the display back cover.

-Place the LCD screen face down on the table.
+Place the LCD face down on the table.

-On the back side of the screen you can access the video cable and web camera cable.
+On the back side you can access the video cable and web camera cable.
 Both cables bundled into one harness.

-Unglue the web camera cable from the back of the LCD screen.
+Unglue the web camera cable from the back of the LCD.

 Remove two screws securing the right hinge mounting bracket.
-Transfer this bracket to the new LCD screen.
+Transfer this bracket to the new screen.

-Now you can replace the damaged/failed LCD screen and assemble the laptop following this guide in the reverse direction.
+Now you can replace the damaged/failed LCD and assemble everything back together following this guide in the reverse direction.

-The best way to find a new replacement LCD screen is searching by the model number from the original screen.
+The best way to find a new replacement screen is searching by the model number.

 The model number printed on the back side of the screen.
 In my case this is N173O6-L02 Rev. C.

-When you search for a new screen make sure the video connector on your new screen located in the same place as on the old screen.
+When you search for a new LCD make sure the video connector on your new screen located in the same place as on the old screen.